In Spanish there are several ways that you can translate the words finally, eventually or at last in English.

 Eventualmente (adverb) warning!!

-This adverb is false friend which in Spanish means from time to time.
-It does NOT mean eventually
+When used in the past or present it is false friend and means from time to time.
+It does NOT mean eventually in this context.

 - Me alojo eventualmente en la casa de Miguel - From time to time I stay with Miguel